missamberyang/HOPV15_Project/README.md

 # HOPV15 Power Conversion Efficiency Prediction
-## This project builds and tunes machine learning models to predict the power conversion efficiency (PCE) of organic photovoltaic (OPV) materials using the HOPV15 dataset.
-It supports a wide range of regressors, provides interpretable model evaluation, and supports robust hyperparameter optimization.
+## Organic photovoltaics (OPVs) offer a promising renewable energy solution, but molecular design has often relied on inefficient trial-and-error methods.
+In this study, we apply an Extreme Gradient Boosting (XGBoost) model to predict DFT-calculated power conversion efficiency (PCE) of donor materials using structural features from the HOPV15 dataset.
+We improve performance by selecting key molecular fingerprints based on averaged feature importance from both Random Forest and XGBoost.
+The model achieves high accuracy (R² = 0.918, RMSE = 0.302) and outperforms prior methods.
+Using SHAP, we identify important substructures that influence PCE, offering interpretable insights for molecular design and high-throughput screening.

 ### 🚀 main.ipynb workflow:
 Loads and preprocesses molecular feature data from the HOPV15 dataset.